Woltersdorf Tramway: Ticketing

 The tramway is line 87 in the VBB fare system, and VBB tickets valid in zone C can be used on the tramway.

 Vehicles

 The tramways service fleet consists of 9 Gotha/LEW vehicles, manufactured between 1957 and 1961.

 The tramway also maintains a fleet of 5 heritage vehicles, which are used on special occasions.

 The tramways works fleet consists of a converted Gotha/LEW tram, number 19, which was previously used by the BVG, along with a snowplow.

-Three Moderus Gamma LF 10 AC BD trams are scheduled to be delivered to Woltersdorf from 2023.
+Four Moderus Gamma LF 10 AC BD trams are scheduled to be delivered to Woltersdorf from 2023.
+The first tram was delivered at the end of March 2024.